 “I was the oldest one in the class and it was a bit of culture shock having to get my books out and study at night, but it was the best move I’ve ever made.”

-He left with a City and Guilds in plumbing and plans to complete his NVQ 2 and then return to the Plumbing Academy to get his gas certificate to service boilers and to learn to fit solar panels.
+He now plans to complete his NVQ 2 and then return to the Plumbing Academy to get his gas certificate to service boilers.

 “I am now a partner in a business called Medway Plumber and I couldn’t love my job more.
 I love getting up in the morning as I like the camaraderie of working alongside other tradesmen.
 I am a real perfectionist so nothing makes me happier than doing a good job.